kgann/cumin/README.md

 At times they are *perfect*, other times queries are not executed as I'd like.

 `include` provides a very simple way to setup a `post-query` that selects a result set based on a mapping you provide and "stitches" the two result sets together.
 You do not need to specify relationships when defining entities.

-If you want to model a `has many through` relationship, just perform the `join` as you would and use `include` to fetch the child records lazily.

 Consider these examples using Kormas relationship features (`with` and `with-batch`):